Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

 In some European countries, you will have to pay an additional fee/insurance if you plan to use a ferry.
 Some car rental companies will not allow you to use any ferry at all!
 But in most cases, this should not be an issue.
 We used a ferry during our holiday in Malta when we went for a day trip to Gozo and there was no additional fee 🙂

 Most car hire companies in Europe will offer a Full to Full fuel policy.
-This means that you collect the car with full tank and you will also have to return the car with full tank.
+This means that you collect the car with a full tank and you will also have to return the car with a full tank.

-Other driving costs:
+Other driving costs

 - Fuel – it will depend on the millage you will do.
 Fuel is much more expensive in Europe than in the US.

 - Parking at your hotel – double check if there is free parking, otherwise you can expect to pay $10-15 a day for a parking space near your hotel